marklogic-community/corb2/METRICS.md

         + This will save the metrics document as a **JSON**.
         + Ex:METRICS-MODULE=saveMetrics.sjs|ADHOC
 * **Can I add the metrics document to a Collection?**
-    + A comma seperated collection names can be assigned to METRICS-COLLECTIONS option and the document is saved to those collections.
+    + A comma separated collection names can be assigned to METRICS-COLLECTIONS option, and the document is saved to those collections.
-    + By default the metrics document is added to a Collection with the Job Name (or the Job run location if name is not provided).
+    + By default, the metrics document is added to a Collection with the Job Name (or the Job run location if name is not provided).
 * **Can I change the URI to which the metrics document is saved?**
-    * By default the URI format is /METRICS-ROOT/CoRB2/JOB-NAME/YEAR/MONTH/DATE/HOUR/MINUTE/RANDOM-NUMBER.(json or xml)
+    * By default, the URI format is /METRICS-ROOT/CoRB2/JOB-NAME/YEAR/MONTH/DATE/HOUR/MINUTE/RANDOM-NUMBER.(json or xml)
     * METRICS-ROOT has a default value of /ServiceMetrics/
     * JOB-NAME defaults to the job run location